Lamarcke/Jakan/README.md

 What can you expect?

 - All requests are cached by default in a store of your choice.
-This, combined with Jikan own cache, means you will hardly ever make unnecessary requests to MAL.
+This, combined with Jikan's own cache, means you will hardly ever make unnecessary requests to MAL.
 `Powered by axios-cache-interceptor`